Roadmap

 Action Description

-• Critically, the green bank model breaks the cycle of time- or funding-limited rebates and incentives by providing certainty to the market, which allows market actors to invest in business capacity to meet demand, and potentially to reduce customer acquisition costs through a reliable pipeline of projects.
+• Critically, the green bank model breaks the cycle of time- or funding-limited rebates and incentives by providing certainty to the market, which allows market actors to invest in business capacity to meet demand and potentially reduce customer acquisition costs through a reliable pipeline of projects.
 It can also support market transformation initiatives and engage contractors through loan products that benefit their business development efforts or by developing a contractor network.

 • Per capita funding from successful green banks in New York and Connecticut points to a target of $400 million- $1 billion for Washington Builds.